 While Roku enhances cable and satellite TV, by adding a wellspring of on-demand content; I recommend both a Roku device and a TV antenna to provide an experience that eliminates the need for cable TV.

-When Roku came out in 2008, the only channel available to steam was Netflix.
+When Roku came out in 2008, the only streaming service available was Netflix.
 Since then, streaming internet TV has enjoyed widespread adoption.
 Today, there is very little content available on Cable TV that you can’t stream with a Roku and watch on your TV.

 Roku has just released an entirely new fleet of streaming devices.
 These five new Roku Streaming devices will replace the previous Roku 1, 2, 3, and 4.
 The Roku Streaming Stick will continue to be the companies “portable offering.”